-The fair value of the council's investment property is normally valued in a five rolling programme, but for the year ended 31 March 2016 the whole portfolio was valued as at 1 April 2015.
-All valuations are carried out by our external valuers NPS Property Consultants Ltd.

-All valuations are carried out in accordance with methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
+The fair value of the council's investment property is valued in a five year rolling programme; except for the year ended 31 March 2016 the whole portfolio was valued as at 1 April 2015 following the introduction of IFRS13.
+All valuations are carried out by our external valuers NPS Property Consultants Ltd. All valuations are carried out in accordance with methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.